-The new Breguet Reveil du Tsar Boutique Edition alarm watch (ref.
+The 2011 Breguet Reveil du Tsar Boutique Edition (ref.
 5707ER/29/9V6) with its grand feu-enameled face and a mechanical alarm feature offers a perfect balance of legibility and eternal elegance.
-Originally introduced almost eight years ago during the Baselworld 2003 trade show, the Breguet Reveil du Tsar has recently been updated with a gorgeous white Grand Feu enamel dial.
+Originally introduced during the Baselworld 2003 trade show, the Breguet Reveil du Tsar has been updated with a gorgeous white Grand Feu enamel dial.

-While I am not the greatest fan of Breguet’s current model range, this particular watch simply takes my breath away.
+While I am not the greatest fan of Breguet’s 2010 model range, this one simply takes my breath away.

-The milky white dial, heat-blued hands, painstakingly finished mechanism, as well as meticulously painted numerals on the enameled face never fail to produce an absolutely stunning effect on yours truly.
+The milky white dial, heat-blued hands, painstakingly finished mechanism, as well as meticulously painted numerals on the enameled face never fail to produce a stunning effect on yours truly.

-Also, the watch offers an outstanding level of legibility, when a mighty torrent of information (an alarm clock sub-dial at 3 o’clock; a subsidiary second and small date aperture at 6 o’clock; a 24-hour GMT sub-dial at 9 o’clock; an alarm clock’s power reserve indicator between 10 and 11 o’clock; and, finally, an alarm on/off indicator at 12 o’clock) doesn’t drown you, but actually refreshes your mind.
+Also, the watch offers an outstanding level of legibility, when a mighty torrent of information (an alarm clock sub-dial at 3 o’clock; a subsidiary second and small date aperture at 6 o’clock; a 24-hour GMT sub-dial at 9 o’clock; an alarm clock’s power reserve indicator between 10 and 11 o’clock; and, finally, an alarm on/off indicator at 12 o’clock) doesn’t drown you but refreshes your mind.

-The alarm complication is also an example in ergonomics.
+The alarm complication is also an example of great ergonomics.

 As one may easily guess, it is operated with its own winding crown at 4 o’clock and a small pusher at 8 o’clock.
 Its own sub-dial is marked-up in Roman numerals and in a different typeface, which makes it even easier to separate it from the main dial.

 The rest is more or less the same.

-The watch is supplied in the same 39 mm case and is powered by the same Breguet caliber 519F automatic movement.
-Built on 34 jewels and offering up to 45 hours of power reserve, the movement is beautifully decorated with Geneva stripes on its bridges and a spiral Barleycorn guilloche pattern on its 18-carat rose gold oscillating weight.
+The Boutique Edition is supplied in the same 39 mm case and is powered by the same Breguet caliber 519F automatic movement.
+Built on 34 jewels and offering up to 45 hours of power reserve, the movement is beautifully decorated with Geneva stripes on its bridges and a spiral Barleycorn guilloche pattern on its 18-karat rose gold oscillating weight.